openarchmodel/spec/document/core/intro/overview.rst

 **Archiment**
 An architeture element or `archiment` is the fundamental building block of an architectural structure, representing the smallest unit that cannot be further decomposed while retaining its functionality or purpose.
 Each element encapsulates a specific aspect of the architecture, such as a component, module, or service, and plays a distinct role within the overall system.
 Elements are designed to be self-contained and well-defined, enabling precise understanding, efficient communication, and easier management within the architectural framework.
 Their composition and interactions with other elements form the foundation of the system's design, behavior, and scalability.

-.. _extension:

-**Extensions**
-Extensions are modular add-ons to the system designed to enhance its functionality and adaptability.
-They achieve this by either extending the capabilities of existing models or introducing entirely new models to the architecture.
-Extensions allow for system customization without altering the core framework, enabling seamless integration of additional features or workflows.
-They are often developed to address specific requirements, provide scalability, or support future enhancements, ensuring that the system remains flexible and capable of evolving alongside organizational needs.
-Additionally, extensions can interact with the core components and other extensions through well-defined interfaces, maintaining consistency and reliability within the overall system.

 .. _versioning:

 **Versioning**